quang-le/vs-code-snippets/README.md

 ## How to install

 - Clone the repo
 - Copy the `.code-snippets` file in the project's `/.vscode` folder.
-Create it if it doesn't exist
+Create the folder if it doesn't exist
 - Restart vscode
 - The keyboard shortcut is the `prefix` value.